 In physical therapy, pain can be a challenging obstacle.
-Often times, pain must be endured in order to regain balance and strength, or establish new functional movement patterns.
-Massage Therapy is helpful as it can help to lower pain perception and increase pain threshold.
+Often times, pain must be endured in order to regain balance and strength or establish new functional movement patterns.
+Massage Therapy is helpful as it can help to lower pain perception and increase the pain threshold.

 We believe the number one benefit of incorporating massage therapy into a physical therapy treatment plan is the stress relief and calm state of mind it provides.
 It can help patients to establish slower calmer breathing patterns, and establish better body awareness in areas related to pain or injury.
 These are benefits that are sustainable and can be carried into other aspects of our daily lives.

 But remember, you don’t have to be undergoing physical therapy to justify getting massages regularly or semi-regularly.
 In fact, regular massage therapy may help to keep you out of physical therapy and pain.
 If you are interested in trying out Massage Therapy, call us now to schedule an appointment or reach out to us by filling out the form below: